CharmiKalariaPatel/Automation_Test/README.md

 6. Open emulator or physical device
 7. Download the .apk file on real device or emulator
 8. Update device capability into wdio.conf.js (Change it to your device)
+9. Start appium server before running test.
-9. Run "npx wdio run ./wdio.conf.js" from project's root directory
+10. Run "npx wdio run ./wdio.conf.js" from project's root directory